MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/ews-applications-and-the-exchange-architecture.md

 In addition, EWS applications must support the following authentication standards:

-- Basic authentication over SSL, for applications that target Exchange Online or Exchange on-premises.
+- Basic authentication over SSL, for applications that target Exchange on-premises.

-- NTLM authentication over SSL, for applications that support Exchange on-premises.
+- NTLM authentication over SSL, for applications that target Exchange on-premises.

-- OAuth 2.0 token authentication, for trusted partner applications and interoperability with Lync Server 2013 and SharePoint Server 2013.
+- OAuth 2.0 token authentication, for applications that target Exchange Online, trusted partner applications and interoperability with Lync Server 2013 and SharePoint Server 2013.

 ## See also